Directory Submission Service: Is It Still Worth It in 2025?

 Manual directory submission involves personally researching, evaluating, and submitting your website to each directory individually.
 This approach offers several advantages:

-• Quality control: You can thoroughly evaluate each directory before submission
+• Quality control: You can thoroughly evaluate each directory before submission, avoiding spammy or low-quality sites

 However, manual submission also presents challenges:

-• Resource-heavy: Demands dedicated staff hours that could be allocated elsewhere
+• Resource-heavy: Demands dedicated staff hours that could be allocated to other marketing initiatives

 Risks and Benefits of Automated Submission Tools